The Tae Kwon Do Network

 Taekwondo, Tae Kwon Do or Taekwon-do

 Regardless of how it is spelled, it is the world's most widely practice martial art.

 an Olympic sport, an artistic discipline, a system of self-defense, and a way of life.

 An Olympic SportTaekwondo is an Olympic sport.
 It was introduced to the Olympics in Korea in 1988.
 Unlike many of the other sports that young people are involved with today, competitors are required by rule to demonstrate respect for officials coaches and their fellow competitors.

 Self-Defense TrainingSelf-defense skills are safety skills.
 We believe that it's important for everyone to learn these self-defense skills.
-When a person learns and develops self-defense skills, the chance of sustaining an injury due to a fall or an attack is greatly reduced; and the chance of escaping from a mugging, a rape or an abduction attempt is greatly increased!
+When a person learns and develops self-defense skills, the chance of sustaining an injury due to a fall or an attack is greatly reduced; and the chance of escaping from a mugging, or an abduction attempt is greatly increased!
 Learning these safety skills does not promote violence; rather, it enables one to avoid becoming a victim of violence and to minimize injury during a fall.

 A way of life.Students are encouraged to live according to the tenants of TaeKwon-Do.